wh-alice/mig_visualstudio/vs/code-quality/ca2217--do-not-mark-enums-with-flagsattribute.md

 ---
-title: "CA2217: Do not mark enums with FlagsAttribute | testtitle" ms.custom: ""
+title: "CA2217: Do not mark enums with FlagsAttribute" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"